mofangju/mvvm_demo/README.md

 # Android MVVM Demo App

-This android app demonstrates some technologies such as Dagger2, Databinding, MVVM, Espresso, Junit, etc.
+This android app demonstrates some technologies such as Dagger2, Databinding, MVVM, Kotlin, Espresso, Junit, etc.

 #### The app has three modules:
 1. **app**: The application is implemented using MVVM architecture (ViewModel and Data Binding, etc).